EXECUTIVE BOARD

 Victimology (SASCV) and

-Center for Cyber Victim Counselling (CCVC).
+Centre for Cyber Victim Counselling (CCVC).

-He was awarded the Commonwealth Academic Staff Fellowship,
+He was awarded the Commonwealth Academic Fellowship,

 2009-10 tenable at UK, University of Leeds from October 2009 -

-of Drugs and Crime) Core group of Experts (15 member group) on
+(United Nations office of Drugs and Crime) Core group of Experts

-Identity related crime (2007-08) and Fellow of the African
+(15 member group) on Identity related crime (2007-08) and Fellow

-Centre for Cyber law and Cyber Crime Prevention.
+of the African Centre for Cyber law and Cyber Crime Prevention.

+proponent of Space Transition Theory of Cyber Crimes.
 His areas of Academic Competence are Cyber

 Criminology, Victimology, Crime mapping, GIS, Communal violence,